 Thank you for your assistance in this matter.

-#2 Updated by Rob Stoddard about 1 year ago
+#2 Updated by Rob Stoddard over 1 year ago

 What I provided was a trifle example, as you probably know, I am writing software that generates RTL dynamically.
 Although I don't have an example of one, there is the chance the user will create a parameter-generated set of busses.
 Supposing the busses are 8 bits each, the user would have something like: